nautechsystems/nautilus_trader/README.md

 ## Contributing

+Even as some issues are marked with the `help wanted` label - this does not imply that help is _only_ wanted on those issues.
+The label indicates where 'extra attention' is needed.

 Involvement from the trading community is a goal for this project.
 All help is welcome!
 Developers can open issues on GitHub to discuss proposed enhancements/changes, or to make bug reports.